Project-MONAI/model-zoo/models/brats_mri_segmentation/docs/README.md

 ![A graph showing the validation mean dice over 300 epochs](https://developer.download.nvidia.com/assets/Clara/Images/monai_brats_mri_segmentation_val.png)

 #### TensorRT speedup
-The `endoscopic_inbody_classification` bundle supports the TensorRT acceleration through the ONNX-TensorRT way.
-The table below shows the speedup ratios benchmarked on an A100 80G GPU, in which the `model computation` means the speedup ratio of model's inference with a random input without preprocessing and postprocessing and the `end2end` means run the bundle end to end with the TensorRT based model.
-The `torch_fp32` and `torch_amp` is for the pytorch model with or without `amp` mode.
-The `trt_fp32` and `trt_fp16` is for the TensorRT based model converted in corresponding precision.
-The `speedup amp`, `speedup fp32` and `speedup fp16` is the speedup ratio of corresponding models versus the pytorch float32 model, while the `amp vs fp16` is between the pytorch amp model and the TensorRT float16 based model.
-Currently, this model can only be accelerated through the ONNX-TensorRT way and the Torch-TensorRT way will be comming soon.
+The `brats_mri_segmentation` bundle supports the TensorRT acceleration through the ONNX-TensorRT way.
+The table below shows the speedup ratios benchmarked on an A100 80G GPU.

 | method | torch_fp32(ms) | torch_amp(ms) | trt_fp32(ms) | trt_fp16(ms) | speedup amp | speedup fp32 | speedup fp16 | amp vs fp16|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | model computation | 5.49 | 4.36 | 2.35 | 2.09 | 1.26 | 2.34 | 2.63 | 2.09 |
 | end2end | 592.01 | 434.59 | 395.73 | 394.93 | 1.36 | 1.50 | 1.50 | 1.10 |

+Where:
+- `model computation` means the speedup ratio of model's inference with a random input without preprocessing and postprocessing
+- `end2end` means run the bundle end-to-end with the TensorRT based model.
+- `torch_fp32` and `torch_amp` are for the PyTorch models with or without `amp` mode.
+- `trt_fp32` and `trt_fp16` are for the TensorRT based models converted in corresponding precision.
+- `speedup amp`, `speedup fp32` and `speedup fp16` are the speedup ratio of corresponding models versus the PyTorch float32 model
+- `amp vs fp16` is the speedup ratio between the PyTorch amp model and the TensorRT float16 based model.

+Currently, this model can only be accelerated through the ONNX-TensorRT way and the Torch-TensorRT way will come soon.

 This result is benchmarked under:
  - TensorRT: 8.5.3+cuda11.8